Fuel GlossaryNutritional Assessment3 min read

 Macro Ratios

-Macro ratios describe how your calories split between protein, carbs, and fat.
+Macro ratios describe how your calories split between the three macronutrients, protein, carbs, and fat.
 Start with Understanding Macros, then adjust based on training and appetite.
+The Complete Guide to Macronutrients covers the full framework, and Macros vs. Calories shows why the same calorie total can produce different results when the macro split changes.

 GoalProtein g/kgFat g/kgCarbs